-- Lot layouts, street design and earthworks should accommodate the at-source/surface collection, transportation and treatment of stormwater. - Development should maximise the resource value of urban water systems by capturing all available opportunities to recycle and re-use water as it moves throughout the urban environment. - End of pipe stormwater treatment devices may be an appropriate solution where at-source and surface treatment is not practical provided there is suitable open space available for larger treatment devices. - The design of constructed waterways should, wherever practicable, mimic the natural stream forms in the immediate region. - The integration and location of larger treatment devices within the open space network should be guided by a number of general principles.
-These are: - a) Should not impact on the primary function of the open space and maximise visual interest and amenity while adhering to guiding principles for optimal stormwater treatment. - b) Should be located to avoid any risk of operational problems (e.g. scour, erosion) due to high velocity flows.
-As a minimum, flow velocities through constructed wetlands, bioretention systems and vegetated swales should not exceed 2m/s for events up to a 1% AEP(Refer to Water by Design technical guidelines). - c) Should not remove remnant vegetation to accommodate stormwater treatment except where it can be regenerated to the same extent within a reasonable timeframe. - d) Look for opportunities to collect treated stormwater to re-use for irrigation or public water features.
+- •a)Lot layouts, street design and earthworks shouldmust accommodate the at-source/surface collection, transportation and treatment of stormwater. - •b) Development shouldmust maximise the resource value of urban water systems by capturing all available opportunities to recycle and re-use water as it moves throughout the urban environment. - •c) End of pipe stormwater treatment devices may be an appropriate solution where at-source and surface treatment is not practical, provided there is suitable open space available for larger treatment devices. - •d) The design of constructed waterways shouldmust, wherever practicable, mimic the natural stream forms in the immediate region. - •e) The integration and location of larger treatment devices within the open space network shouldmust be guided by a number of general principles.
+These are: - a).
+ShouldDo not impact on the primary function of the open space and maximise visual interest and amenity while adhering to guiding principles for optimal stormwater treatment. - II.
+Should be Are located to avoid any risk of operational problems (e.g. scour, erosion) due to high velocity flows.
+As a minimum, flow velocities through constructed wetlands, bioretention systems and vegetated swales shouldmust not exceed 2m/s for events up to a 1% AEP\(Refer to Water by Design technical guidelines).
+A high flow bypass is to be provided as a component of all designs. - b)III.
+High flow bypasses are to have a minimum grade of 0.5%. - c)IV.
+ShouldDo not remove remnant vegetation to accommodate stormwater treatment except where it can be regenerated to the same extent within a reasonable timeframe. - d)V. Look for opportunities to collect treated stormwater to re-use for irrigation or public water features.